 Dear Classmates and Professor,

 I recently had an opportunity to become an online group facilitator for the National Education Association (NEA) and I was thrilled to become a facilitator for the Digital Tools and Learning 3-5 group as a part of their EdCommunities.
-I am just at the beginning of this process, but I hope for it to be a learning experience in how to make online learning and virtual PLCs (Professional Learning Communities) much more engaging for all involved.
+I hope for it to be a learning experience in how to make online learning and virtual PLCs (Professional Learning Communities) much more engaging for all involved.
 Anyone is welcome to join, all you need to do is make a free NEA account, then join the group.
 It was through my involvement with NEA’s EdCommunities that I had the honor to meet Dr. Casey Reason, a former chair of the Doctoral Leadership Studies department at GCU.
 His work in online teaching and learning is inspiring.
 The broad subject area of my dissertation research is K-12 online learning and his work is extremely applicable.
 After meeting Dr. Reason in person, and exchanging some emails after second residency, I worked up the nerve to ask him if he might consider being my content expert and he agreed!
 His insights and advice have been invaluable.